MaibornWolff/dcos-deploy/README.md

 Once the certificate has been created any changes in any of the options will not be detected and will not trigger the creation of a new certificate unless the secrets for key and cert are deleted beforehand.
 Also be aware that the created certificates are valid for about 10 years and there is no way to revoke certificates.
 As such please only use them inside your DC/OS cluster.

 ### Package repository

 `type: repository` defines a package repository.
 It has the following specific options:

 * `name`: name of the repository.
 Required.
 Variables can be used.
-* `uri`: uri for the repositroy.
+* `uri`: uri for the repository.
 Required.
 Variables can be used.
 * `index`: at what index to place the repository in the repository list.
 0 for beginning.
 Do not set for end of list.

 With this type you can add additional package repositories to DC/OS.
 You can for example use it to add the Edge-LB repositories to your EE cluster.
 Set the repository as a dependency for any frameworks/packages installed from it.